Key topics & take-home messages from BEBPA’s HCP conference 2021

 - Are you using or planning to use validated MS analysis for HCP analysis?
 Yes: 63%, No: 37%

 This year, only one presentation came directly from the Regulatory Authorities.
-From the Paul-Ehrlich-Institut and EMA, Erika Friedl focused on the use of mass spectrometry for HCP analysis.
+From the Paul-Ehrlich-Institut and EMA, Erika Friedl focused on using mass spectrometry for HCP analysis.

-Although still not a requirement, it is an excellent idea to include MS data in applications to the regulatory authorities.
+Although still not a requirement, including MS data in applications to the regulatory authorities is an excellent idea.
 As she said, “when 7 of 10 applications include MS data, you need a good excuse for not doing it”.
-The inclusion of MS data must be followed by a detailed risk assessment, e.g., the use of in-silico immunogenicity evaluation.
-The risk assessment is not an easy task, but you must perform as well as possible.
+MS data must be followed by a detailed risk assessment, e.g., in-silico immunogenicity evaluation.
+Risk assessment is not easy, but you must perform as well as possible.

 Specific HCPs of concern

-Mass spectrometry provides the identity and quantity of each HCPs used for risk assessment.
+Mass spectrometry provides the identity and quantity of each HCP used for risk assessment.
 Several talks focused, directly or indirectly, on this subject.

 Suli Liu, from Biogen, gave a great talk about identifying two residual HCPs produced from a CHO cell line as ‘difficult to remove’ during a downstream purification process.
-They performed a risk assessment to understand the impact of the HCPs and to guide process development.
-To understand HCP removal capability at each step and establish a robust biopharmaceutical manufacturing process, they utilized an end-to-end approach from upstream to downstream.
+They performed a risk assessment to understand the HCPs' impact and guide process development.
+They utilized an end-to-end approach from upstream to downstream to understand HCP removal capability at each step and establish a robust biopharmaceutical manufacturing process.
 Thus, the outcome was an optimized process that reduced the amount of the two HCPs to an acceptable level.

 Shawn Li, Merck, showed that sometimes it is meaningful to go to sub-ppm levels when looking at HCPs causing problems.
 Shawn Li evaluated and optimized the activity-based protein profiling (ABPP) approach very elegantly to identify active enzymes responsible for polysorbate degradation at a very low level.

-The study did not find any active Phospholipase B-like 2 (PLBL2) in process-intermediates from the two mAbs projects.
-Instead, ABPP identified that phospholipase A2 group VII (PLA2G7) and sialic acid acetylesterase (SIAE) were possible root causes of polysorbate-80 degradation.
-Activity-based profiling promise to enables better polysorbate degradation investigations for biotherapeutic development.
+The study found no active Phospholipase B-like 2 (PLBL2) in process intermediates from the two mAbs projects.
+Instead, ABPP identified phospholipase A2 group VII (PLA2G7) and sialic acid acetylesterase (SIAE) as possible root causes of polysorbate-80 degradation.
+Activity-based profiling promises to enable better polysorbate degradation investigations for biotherapeutic development.

-Karen Price, Bristol-Myers Squibb Company, presented a very nice case study from back in 1997 on how observing adverse events in a Phase 2 trial halted a clinical-stage project.
-Using the available tools at that time, they identified an impurity found as a peak by RP-HPLC analysis, induced in vitro histamine release in whole blood from one subject that experienced a histamine-like reaction.
+Karen Price, Bristol-Myers Squibb Company, presented a very nice case study from 1997 on how observing adverse events in a Phase 2 trial halted a clinical-stage project.
+Using the available tools, they identified an impurity found as a peak by RP-HPLC analysis, induced in vitro histamine release in whole blood from one subject that experienced a histamine-like reaction.

 They also found that the impurity had significant sequence homology with monocyte chemoattractant protein-1 (MCP-1), a potent inducer of histamine release.
 So, this was one of the first examples of how a single HCP can be a risk for an otherwise promising project.

-Martha Stapels, Sanofi showed how to use mass spec data for identifying HCPs and purify them away.
-Whereas hitchhiker proteins sticking to the DS were harder to remove.
+Martha Stapels, Sanofi showed how to use mass spec data for identifying HCPs and purifying them away.
+Meanwhile, hitchhiker proteins sticking to the DS were harder to remove.
 Further, this presentation included examples of how a detailed risk assessment and a targeted MS approach can lead to a sensitive identification of proteins that might impact product quality.

 Gene Therapy Products